LeafCommunity/TextChain/README.md

 ### Versions

-Since we use JitPack to distribute this library, the versions available are the same as the tags on the [releases page](https://github.com/LeafCommunity/TextChain/releases) of this repository.
+Since we use JitPack to distribute this library, the versions available are the same as the "tags" found on the [releases page](https://github.com/LeafCommunity/TextChain/releases) of this repository.

 ### Shading